-from dripping, and as the A party of gentlemen, mainly connected with the Society bearings are conical all of Arts, lately visited the Channel Tunnel works, accompanied by Sir E. W. Watkin, M.P., and by Mr. Myles Fenwear can be taken up by setting the collars close to ton, Mr. John Shaw, and Mr. Charles Sheath, of the Souththe pulley.
-It is simple eastern Railway Company.
-Among the visitors were the in construction, and the Duke of Buckingham and Chandos, Lord Alfred Churchill, bearing surface is about Sir F. Abel, Sir Robert Rawlinson, C.B., Sir Frederick equal to that of a common Bramwell, Sir Joseph Bazalgette, Captain Douglas Galton, pulley of the same size.
-Admiral Sir E. Inglefield, Captain J. B. Eads, C.B., and Col. J. F. Donelly.
-The visitors were received by Mr. The manufacturers, the the shaft.
-Mr. Brady explained the working of the Beaumont cutting machine, the arrangements for ventilation, etc. Mr. Brady stated that if they were allowed to go on with the work they could easily join the French heading in IF you want to preserve your strength, work.
+A party of gentlemen, mainly connected with the Society of Arts, lately visited the Channel Tunnel works, accompanied by Sir E. W. Watkin, M.P., and by Mr. Myles Fenton, Mr. John Shaw, and Mr. Charles Sheath, of the Southeastern Railway Company.
+Among the visitors were the Duke of Buckingham and Chandos, Lord Alfred Churchill, Sir F. Abel, Sir Robert Rawlinson, C.B., Sir Frederick equal to that of a common Bramwell, Sir Joseph Bazalgette, Captain Douglas Galton, Admiral Sir E. Inglefield, Captain J. B. Eads, C.B., and Col. J. F. Donelly.
+The visitors were received by Mr. Eureka Pulley Company, Francis Brady, C.E., the engineer.
+They at once descended the shaft, in parties of five, by means of an iron cage, and were conveyed by a kind of tramway through the tunnel, the heading being distant about a mile and a quarter from the shaft.
+Mr. Brady explained the working of the Beaumont cutting machine, the arrangements for ventilation, etc. Mr. Brady stated that if they were allowed to go on with the work they could easily join the French heading in Ir you want to preserve your strength, work.
 If you about two years.
-The works on the French side are suspended.
+The works on the French side are sus-